aerospike/aerospike-client-python/doc/query.rst

 Getting Results From Query
 --------------------------

-The returned bins can be filtered by using :meth:`select`.
+The returned bins can be filtered by using :meth:`~aerospike.Query.select`.

 Finally, the query is invoked using one of these methods: